Joyner v. Presidential Advisory Commission on Election Integrity: Specific allegations

-Latest Developments and Next Steps
+Latest developments and next steps

 On January 3, 2018, President Donald J. Trump terminated the Commission by executive order.
 That same day, Kobach gave media interviews in which he indicated that the Commission's preliminary findings would be sent to the United States Department of Homeland Security.

 On January 5, 2018, the plaintiffs filed an emergency motion for injunction to prevent the transfer of any documents from the Commission to any other persons.
 On January 9, 2018, the court ordered the government to clarify whether the state voter data would be sent to DHS.
 In response to the plaintiffs' motion, the United States Department of Justice stated that the state voter data would not be turned over to DHS.
 The DOJ stated that Kris Kobach could not speak about the disposition of the Commission's documents on behalf of the government.
 As a result, the court ordered the government to produce Kobach or another Commission member to explain what had happened with the documents, and whether they had or would be given to DHS or any other person or entity.
 As a result of the litigation, the White House has stated that the state voter data will be destroyed.